 Giving Tuesday presents nonprofits with the opportunity to maximize their visibility and donations during a time when many people are feeling the need to give back to others.
 In fact, this now globally celebrated day was created with nonprofits in mind.
 The founding organizations even made resources to help nonprofits learn how to promote themselves and earn more donations by participating in Giving Tuesday.

-The first year Giving Tuesday came about, a strategic marketing blitz helped nonprofits raise almost 10 million in online donations!
+The first year Giving Tuesday came about, a strategic marketing blitz helped nonprofits raise almost $10 million in online donations!
 And the results have gotten even better since then.
 In 2020, when the world was experiencing unprecedented challenges, people still made it a point to contribute what they could.
 Giving Tuesday became one of the top donation days that year by far.
 Then, in 2021, $2.7 billion was raised in the U.S. alone by November 30th!
 For a comprehensive look at last year's data, we encourage you to check out Giving Tuesday's 2022 Lookback Report, which highlights significant trends such as the cultural dependence of giving behaviors.

 Anyone can participate in Giving Tuesday, from those looking to make charitable contributions to the organizations that benefit from those efforts.
 Nonprofits that create campaigns leading up to Giving Tuesday have the potential to gain more exposure, attract new donors, and share their stories.